phorton1/Arduino-theClock3/docs/tuning.md

 command.

-## 1. Factory Reset and AS5600 connection
+## A. Factory Reset and AS5600 connection

 With the clock *completely still* and the *Pendulum* hanging **straight down** type the command **factory_reset** into the serial monitor.